You at 22 weeks pregnant

 Many women get excited about their pregnancy at this stage, as their lovely round bump really starts to show.
 Tell your midwife or doctor if you have any worries about your baby or the size of your bump – they can help to reassure you.

-Maternity clothes or looser clothes might be the go if your normal clothes don’t fit anymore.
+Maternity clothes or comfortable clothes might be a good idea if your normal clothes don’t fit anymore.

 Pregnancy health problems

 Some of the less pleasant side effects of pregnancy might be kicking in for you now:

 - aching hips, especially when you’re lying down at night

 - swollen ankles at the end of the day

 - varicose veins, if you’re prone to them

 Most of these pregnancy health problems can be managed quite well – ask your doctor or midwife for information.